 Not everyone is eligible for workers’ comp, however.
 Eligibility depends on several factors, some of which might not apply in your situation.

 To be eligible for workers’ compensation, you must meet the following requirements.
+Before we dive in, let's look at the brief overview:

 You must be an employee to qualify for workers’ compensation.
 That may sound obvious, but not everyone who works for a company is officially classified as an employee.